-The Suffolk Pension Fund is currently forecasting a neutral cash flow position, although this is likely to turn negative in the very near future, as pensioner numbers and benefits increase, whilst employer contributions reduce (due to improved funding levels).
+The Suffolk Pension Fund is forecasting a negative cash flow position, as pensioner numbers and benefits increase, whilst employer contributions reduce (due to improved funding levels).
 Taking this into account, the Fund targets a growth-based strategy alongside a steady income stream, with the aim of maximising asset performance in the long term within agreed risk levels, whilst also ensuring there is income available to manage the cashflow position.